terra-money/terra.py/README.md

 Terra SDK can be installed (preferably in a `virtual environment` from PyPI using `pip`) as follows:

+❗ terra.py can connect only terra 2.0 network.
+If you want to communicate with terra classic (1.0), you have to use terra-sdk==2.0.6

 ```
+# install 2.0.6 for terra classic
+$ pip install terra-sdk==2.0.6

+# install 3.0.0 for terra 2.0
 $ pip install -U terra_sdk
 ```

 <sub>_You might have `pip3` installed instead of `pip`; proceed according to your own setup._<sub>